 A build specification with resources and configuration scripts from the Amazon EKS AMI repository on AWS GitHub

-Note: Packer works using an stack.
-The stack runs an m4.large or a1.large instance (depending on the target AMI architecture).
+Note: Packer works using an AWS CloudFormation stack.
+The stack runs an m4.large or a1.large Amazon Elastic Compute Cloud (Amazon EC2) instance (depending on the target AMI architecture).
 The instance is provisioned by Packer.
 After the instance is provisioned with packages and binaries, Packer creates an AMI from the running instance.

 Install Packer from the HashiCorp website into your preferred system.
-Packer supports Windows, Mac or Linux.
-In this example, we shall use an EC2 Linux.
+Packer supports Windows, Mac, or Linux.
+In this example, we use an EC2 Linux.

 $ sudo yum -y install packer